-Federal executive agencies may also have to file Form 8596, Information Return for Federal Contracts, if a contracted amount for personal services is more than
+Federal executive agencies may also have to file Form 8596, Information Return for Federal Contracts, and CAUTION Form 8596-A, Quarterly Transmittal of Information

-\$25,000.
+Returns for Federal Contracts, if a contracted amount for personal services is more than \$25,000.
 See Rev. Rul.
-2003-66, which is on page 1115 of Internal Revenue Bulletin 2003-26 at www.irs.gov/pub/irs-irbs/ irb03-26.pdf for details.
+2003-66, which is on page 1115 of Internal Revenue Bulletin 2003-26 at www.irs.gov/pub/irs-irbs/irb03-26.pdf for details.

 Payments to attorneys.
 The term attorney includes a law firm or other provider of legal services.
-Attorney's fees of \$600 or more paid in the course of your trade or business are reportable in box 7 of Form 1099-MISC.
+Attorneys' fees of \$600 or more paid in the course of your trade or business are reportable in box 7 of Form 1099-MISC.

 Gross proceeds paid to attorneys.
 Under section 6045(f), report in box 14 payments to an attorney made in the course of your trade or business in connection with legal services, for example, as in a settlement agreement, unless the attorney's fees are reportable by you in box 7.
 Generally, you are not required to report the claimant's attorney's fees.
-For example, an insurance company pays a claimant's attorney \$100,000 to settle a claim.
+For example, an insurance company pays a claimant's attorney \$100.000 to settle a claim.
 The insurance company reports the payment as gross proceeds of \$100,000 in box 14.
 The insurance company does not have a reporting requirement for the claimant's attorney's fees subsequently paid from these funds.